AltspaceVR/aframe-altspace-component/README.md

 Live examples: http://altspacevr.github.io/aframe/examples/ (forked from [aframevr/aframe](https://github.com/aframevr/aframe))

-Note that when running in Altspace, the scene will not respond to cursor events nor be synchronized between users.
+Note that when running in Altspace, the scene will not be synchronized between users.
 In addition, the following A-Frame features are currently not supported in Altspace: lights, transparency, and video.
 For details, see the [Three.js Feature Support](http://github.com/AltspaceVR/AltspaceSDK#threejs-feature-support) section in the [AltspaceSDK](http://github.com/AltspaceVR/AltspaceSDK) repo.

 ### Properties